 We believe in putting more power back in the hands of the people doing the work to make real, lasting change.
 This Black History Month, we’re grateful for our collaborators who are building spaces for Black creativity, healing, and community.
 Forget about a seat at the table.
-These organizations and collectives are building the whole table itself.
+These organizations and collectives are building the whole table itself for Black creatives.

 All Black Creatives